 SENIOR ADVISOR, HOCKEY OPERATIONS

-Scotty Bowman is in his fifth season with the Chicago Blackhawks as the Senior Advisor of Hockey Operations.
-A part of 12 Stanley Cup-winning teams, including the Blackhawks’ 2010 championship, Bowman brings 56 years of hockey experience to the organization.
+Scotty Bowman is in his eighth season with the Chicago Blackhawks as Senior Advisor to Hockey Operations.
+A part of 14 Stanley Cup-winning teams, including the 2010, 2013 and 2015 championships with the Blackhawks, Bowman brings 59 years of hockey experience to the organization.

 Bowman, a Montreal native, is the National Hockey League’s all-time coaching leader with 1,244 regular-season wins and 223 postseason victories.
 Prior to joining the Blackhawks, Bowman served as a consultant in the Detroit Red Wings front office for seven years.

-Bowman coached an NHL-record 2,141 contests and captured the Jack Adams Award as the league’s best coach twice (1977, 1996).
+Bowman coached an NHL-record 2,499 regular-season and playoff games and captured the Jack Adams Award as the league’s best coach twice (1977, 1996).
 He also spent time as Head Coach of the St. Louis Blues (1967-71) and the Buffalo Sabres (1979-87), guiding his squads to the postseason in 29 of his 30 years.
 Bowman and his wife, Suella, have five children, including son Stan, who currently serves as Blackhawks Vice President/General Manager.